Authorial Illustration Projects

 2020 to 22 was a remarkable few years.
 We all have key moments that we can point to and say something changed.

-My time at Falmouth University will always be on of the best moments in my adult life.
+My time at Falmouth University will always be one of the best moments in my adult life.

 I was introduced to new idea's and possibilities.